kettle11/devserver/README.md

 # devserver
-An extremely tiny tool to serve a static folder on https://localhost:8000 with a hardcoded self-signed certificate.
+An extremely tiny tool to serve a static folder locally.

-This tool is not an example of elegance, security, functionality, or good Rust code.

-Likely it is very buggy, but it is useful for people who desire a zero configuration way to serve a local folder over https.
+This tool is only for local development and makes no effort to be secure for other purposes.

 ## Installation
 ```